Humanistic Revolt

 Four core practices characterize Humanistic coaching:

-2. Experiential Learning Cycles: Inspired by Kurt Lewin’s action research, workshops alternated concrete activity with group reflection.
-Role-plays, sensory drills, and trust exercises exposed emotional patterns and framed them for insight.
+2. Experiential Learning Cycles: Borrowing from Kurt Lewin’s action research, workshops alternated between activity and reflection.
+Role-plays, sensory exercises, and group dialogue surfaced emotional patterns and framed them for insight rather than correction.

-3. Goal Personalization: Objectives emerged from the client’s articulated values, not institutional targets.
-Plans shifted when new feelings surfaced, reinforcing the principle that ownership sustains motivation.
+3. Goal Personalization: Objectives emerged from the learner’s stated values rather than institutional targets.
+Plans were revised as new feelings or meanings surfaced, reinforcing ownership as the primary motivational engine.

-4. Holistic Assessment: Journals, narrative reports, and group feedback replaced numeric grading.
-Coaches tracked energy, enthusiasm, and perceived self-coherence alongside observable behavior.
+4. Holistic Assessment: Narratives, journals, and group feedback replaced numeric scoring.
+Coaches tracked enthusiasm, engagement, and perceived self-coherence alongside observable behavior.

 Psychology of lifespan performance and perceptual control